bh90210/soul/README.md

 The library offers complete coverage of all server, peer, distributed and file messages' serialization and deserialization.

-On top there is a client package with file sharing capabilities (global search/download/upload API/distributed network participation, obfuscation) but no chat, rooms, room searches & direct messages/searches (PRs are welcome :).
+On top there is a client package with file sharing capabilities (global search/download/upload API/distributed network participation, obfuscation) but no room searches, direct peer searches for directories or wishlist (PRs are welcome* :)

+_* in the year 2025 & looking forward, maybe sending messages to chat rooms not encrypted isn't the best idea, so please avoid that.
+Client chat/messaging code missing is a feature.
+Even though server messages facilitating this functionality are present in the library for completeness sake, consider not using them._

 # How to use